IT Admins - Microsoft Teams deployment overview

 If you're a larger organization, pilot Teams with a small group of early adopters so you can learn about Teams and start planning your org-wide deployment.
 Later, use the guidance on the Microsoft Teams Adoption site to help you roll out Teams across your organization.

 We recommend rolling out Teams in stages, workload by workload, as your organization is ready.
 You don't have to wait until you've completed one step before you move to the next.
-Some organizations may want to roll out all Teams features at once, while others may prefer a phased approach.
+Some organizations might want to roll out all Teams features at once, while others might prefer a phased approach.
 Here are the Teams workloads, in the order we recommend rolling them out:

 If you have a medium or large organization, use Advisor for Teams to help you roll out Microsoft Teams to help you plan the rollout of these workloads across your organization.
 The Advisor uses Teams itself to create planning tasks and assign them to owners, share documents, and enable discussions amongst your deployment team.